 "A right delayed is a right denied."

-Under the Fair Labor Standards Act (FLSA), the federal minimum wage in effect throughout the United States since January 1, 2013 is $7.25/hour.
-However, in Florida, where State law allows employees to seek the recovery of unpaid minimum wages going back as far as five (5) years, covered employers are required to pay a higher minimum wage.
+Under the Fair Labor Standards Act (FLSA), the federal minimum wage in effect throughout the United States is $7.25/hour.
+However, in Florida, where State law allows employees to seek the recovery of unpaid minimum wages going back as far as five (5) years from the present, covered employers are required to pay a higher minimum wage.

 The FLSA permits employers to take a “tip credit” against its minimum wage obligations for tipped employees in an amount that is equal to the difference between the required cash wage (which must be at least $2.13) and the federal minimum wage.
-As a result, the maximum “tip credit” that an employer can currently claim under the FLSA is $5.12/hour (the federal minimum wage of $7.25 – the direct cash wage that must be paid by an employer of $2.13).
+As a result, the maximum “tip credit” that an employer can currently claim under the FLSA means that federal law requires tipped employees to be paid at least $5.12/hour (the federal minimum wage of $7.25 – the direct cash wage that must be paid by an employer of $2.13).
 However, in Florida, employers are not permitted to take a “tip credit” greater than $3.02/hour under State law.
-As a result, the minimum wage that Florida employers must pay tipped employees has to be at least $5.03/hour.
+As a result, the minimum wage that Florida employers must pay tipped employees has to be at least $5.54/hour.

 Before an employer may take advantage of using the law’s “tip credit,” the employer must provide all of following information to its tipped employees: